itaysnir/itaysnir.github.io/_posts/2022-11-07-networking-configuration-notes.markdown

         Kernel modules: mlx5_core
 ```

-Note the BDF format: bus:device.function (do not confuse with `vendor:device` format). \
+Note the BDF format: `bus:device.function` (do not confuse with `vendor:device` format). \
-Sometimes it is also useful to display the output in tree format, `lspci -t`. \
+Sometimes it is also useful to inspect the bus-layout, as can be found via `lspci -t`.

-From the above sample, we can learn the mellanox NICs are connected to `NUMA node 0`! \
+From the above sample, we can see the Mellanox NIC is connected to `NUMA node 0`! \
-We will use this core affinity, in order to get best measurement results.
+We will use set the affinity to this particular core, in order to get best measurement results.

-Even more - notice how `lspci` prints the PCI (bus-physical / IOVA, you name it) memory address of the NIC, which is pretty cool. \
+Last but not least - notice how `lspci` prints the PCI (bus-physical) memory address of the NIC. \
-This means `0x3bffa000000` is the physical address of the MMIO space of the first NIC. \
+This means `0x3bffa000000` stands for the physical address of the MMIO space of the NIC. \
-This address is generated during the PCI-tree scan at boot time - as the kernel reads the required device's memory size via its BAR register (within the PCIe configuration space), and allocates sufficient region for each device.
+This address is generated during the PCI-tree scan during boot time - as the kernel reads the required device's memory size via its BAR register (within the PCIe configuration space), and allocates sufficient region for each device.

-Note the non-trivial fact that we've got an MMIO physical address without having any special priviledges. \
+Note the non-trivial fact that we've got an MMIO physical address without having any special priviledges.

-In case we would execute `sudo lspci -v`, the NIC's capabilities section would also be printed:
+In case we would execute `sudo lspci -v`, the NIC's capabilities section would also be printed: \
+(For extremely verbose output, consider `sudo lspci -vvv`)

 ```bash
 $ sudo lspci -v